 You may report side effects to your national health agency.

-- Give this drug within 72 hours after unprotected sex.
-Give it as soon as you can.
+- Take this drug within 72 hours after unprotected sex.
+Take it as soon as you can.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.